apache/gravitino/docs/index.md

-Also, you can find the complete REST API definition in [Gravitino Open API](./api/rest/gravitino-rest-api), Java SDK definition in [Gravitino Java doc](pathname:///docs/0.7.0-incubating/api/java/index.html).
+Also, you can find the complete REST API definition in [Gravitino Open API](./api/rest/gravitino-rest-api), Java SDK definition in [Gravitino Java doc](pathname:///docs/0.8.0-incubating-SNAPSHOT/api/java/index.html), and Python SDK definition in [Gravitino Python doc](pathname:///docs/0.8.0-incubating-SNAPSHOT/api/python/index.html).

 Gravitino provides a web UI to manage the metadata.
 Visit the web UI in the browser via `http://<ip-address>:8090`.
 See [Gravitino web UI](./webui.md) for details.